AKEric/skinner/README.md

 # C:\Program Files\Autodesk\Maya2022\Python37\lib\site-packages\scipy\__init__.py
 ```
 # Integrating Into Your Pipeline
-All code lives in a /skinner Python package : As long as you add that directory as a subdir of one of your Maya Python sys.path : Maya will find it a-ok for import.
+All code lives in a /skinner Python package : As long as you add that directory as a subdir of one of your Maya Python sys.path locations: Maya will find it a-ok for import.

 To get a list of those paths, execute in the Script Editor:
 ```python